yacy/yacy_search_server/docs/FocusedAutocrawlerProfilesPR.md

 need for very large site-oriented indexes, while this pull request supplies a general mechanism for deliberately growing and maintaining such indexes.

+## Resource backpressure

+The focused scheduler bounds each profile's frontier refill with `limits.refillBatchSize` (10,000 by default, configurable up to 100,000), and checks heap headroom while admitting work.
+With a focused profile enabled, it pauses YaCy's native local crawl below `max(512 MiB, 25% of maximum heap)` and resumes only after two healthy checks above `max(768 MiB, 35% of maximum heap)`.
+This pauses already-queued fetching as well as future refills, while leaving the persisted queue intact.
+Manual pauses are never resumed by the guard.
+The core ResourceObserver remains the final fallback.

 ## Scope and operational limits

 The implementation preserves robots handling, host balancing, ordinary crawl profiles, queue persistence, and existing network behaviour when no focused profile is enabled.
-The separate Solr-commit guard addresses only the interruption race described above; it does not claim to fix general memory, DNS, or HostBalancer defects.
-Those remain independent integration points and operational concerns.
+Focused heap backpressure is profile-scoped; it does not claim to fix general memory, DNS, or HostBalancer defects.
+The separate Solr-commit guard addresses only the interruption race described above.

 Relevance feedback, automatic weight learning, and cross-peer focused-search routing remain future extensions.
 The initial policy engine is deterministic